WeiHuang05/Weihuang05.github.io/index.md

 ### News

 * 01/2025 Our workshop on deep generative models at ICLR 2025 is now accepting submissions!
 We are also seeking reviewers to join us.
-For details, visit https://delta-workshop.github.io/ and fill out the reviewer form here:[Reviewer Application Form](https://docs.google.com/forms/d/1_A6UNjw0jBj-4Qk-huqyv8GglgD0KWP1i9UXeopmjCs/edit).
+For details, visit [our website](https://delta-workshop.github.io/) and fill out the reviewer form here: [Reviewer Application Form](https://docs.google.com/forms/d/1_A6UNjw0jBj-4Qk-huqyv8GglgD0KWP1i9UXeopmjCs/edit).

 * 12/2024 One paper is accepted by Pattern Recognition, [Negatively correlated ensemble against transfer adversarial attacks](https://www.sciencedirect.com/science/article/pii/S0031320324009063.)